 As a Trust Administration Lawyer, I frequently help trustees administer their loved one's estates.
-While it is not required that trustees hire an attorney for the administration of their trust, it is often the case that a few thousand dollars in attorney's fees will save you a great deal of frustration, time, and money in the administration of your trust.
+While it is not required that successor trustees hire an attorney for the administration of their trust, it is often the case that a few thousand dollars in attorney's fees will save you a great deal of frustration, time, and money in the administration of your trust.

 Personal Attention & Insightful Legal Advice

 My approach to creating custom-tailored estate plans includes a discussion of how your needs will change throughout the years.
-I have the thorough understanding of estate planning and probate/trust law you need to ensure that your spouse, children, or others of your choosing are not prevented from being your beneficiaries.
+I have a thorough understanding of estate planning and probate/trust law you need to ensure that your spouse, children, or others of your choosing are not prevented from being your beneficiaries.
 With sound legal advice, you can have control over these important matters and provide for your loved ones well into the future.

 If you are even a little unsure of your future, you owe it to your loved ones to either have an estate plan prepared or updated.
 Please contact the Russell Law Firm, PLLC now for a no-cost initial consultation!